IBM/cp4waiops-samples/netcool-operations-insights/upgrade/posgres-migration-superuser-secret-debug/README.md

 ### Root Cause
 Older PostgreSQL versions lack certain parameters required for migration.
 Systems progressively upgraded from these versions retain outdated secrets without the necessary parameters, causing migration failures.

+### Users impacted
+Any user who's initial install of the product was version 1.6.11 or earlier.

 To resolve this we need to update the secret with the missing parameters and restart the migration.

 ## Update the postgres superuser secret with the missing values